kaiergin/runescape-ML/README.md

-## Machine learning mouse clicker version 0.1
+## Machine learning mouse clicker version 0.2

 ### How does it work?

-- Record screen captures, mouse movements and mouse clicks using record mode
+- Use record mode to capture the screen and mouse position each time you click
 - Train the model with the recorded data
-- Let the model do the work, copying your movement and clicks based on image captures
+- Let the model do the work, copying where and when to click based on your gameplay

 ### What is working?

-Currently only the proof of concept is working.
-You are able to capture mouse inputs of the click game that is included in this repo.
-The model will then learn to click in the circles.
+- The network is fully functional and can be trained to play RuneScape!
+- The network can only predict left clicks so any tasks that require right clicks or shift clicks won't work